A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: How to Augment Data in Visual RL?

 \subsubsection{Photometric Transformations}

 In real-world applications, the colors of objects and backgrounds may vary due to conditions such as lighting and weather~\cite{AIReview_image_augmentation}.
 The intuition behind photometric transformations is to simulate these color variations to prevent overfitting on the training data~\cite{overfitting_1, overfitting_2}.
 Overfitting in visual RL is especially problematic due to the spurious correlations between task-irrelevant features and the agent’s policy, which can severely damage its test performance~\cite{observational_overfitting}.
 Based on the prior knowledge concerning the variations between the training and test environments, photometric transformations aim to better generalize the agent’s policy to unseen visual environments.
 For instance, {\textbf{grayscale}} simply converts images from RGB to grayscale~\cite{rad}, while {\textbf{color jitter}} varies the features of images that are commonly used in DA, including brightness, contrast, and saturation~\cite{autoaugment}.
 A common way to perform jitter in the color space is to convert images from RGB to HSV and add noise to the HSV channels~\cite{rad}.
-Furthermore, {\textbf{random convolution}} has been introduced to remove the visual bias that may damage the performance of convolutional neural networks (CNNs)~\cite{randfm}.
-This approach augments the image color by passing the input observations through a random single-layer convolutional network, whose output layer has the same dimension as the input.
+Furthermore, \textbf{random convolution} has been introduced to mitigate visual bias that can negatively impact the performance of convolutional neural networks (CNNs)~\cite{randfm}.
+This technique augments image colors by passing the input observations through a randomly initialized single-layer convolutional network, which produces output layers of the same dimensions as the input.